 #2 Group or private lessons?

 If you think that you are an average learner, go for group.
-Also those who are going solo and/or with friends with different ability levels.
+I would also recommend group lessons for those who are going solo, or with friends with different ability levels.
 This helps to save costs and also provides a bit of friendly competition and social interaction.
 You may even hit it off with your classmates and become ski buddies in the future as you are skiing at the same ability level.

 YMCA Outdoors organizes all-inclusive beginner group trips every season from Singapore and I joined their Dec 2015 trip to Rusutsu (see my trip report here).

-At the other extreme are the naturally athletic and irritating people.
+At the other extreme are the naturally athletic (and irritating) folks.
 If you fall into this category, you can also consider a private lesson to avoid having to plod along at the pace of the lowest common denominator in a group class.